-HHOS is a secular outreach based on Christian values (as the co-founders are Christians).
+HHOS is a secular homeless / rough-sleeping befriending group based on Christian values (as the co-founders are Christians).
 But it’s open to all – regardless of race, language or religion.
 So we hope to help them in whatever ways possible, whether advocating for them, or befriending, or ministering to them – both to the homeless and those who have houses but are homeless in heart.

 Thus, our team takes a relational approach in helping the homeless, and help them find and get to the relevant social services.
 We also enjoy partnering with fellow like-minded and like-hearted community partners who care for our homeless friends too.
 Stop for the ONE in need – that’s our motto and modus operandi!